Least action principles for incompressible flows and geodesics between shapes: Euler sprays

 The proof of this result will comprise the remainder of this subsection.
 The strategy is as follows.
-The set $\Omega_0^\eps$ is chosen to be the union of a suitable Vitali covering of $\Omega_0$ a.e.\ by balls $B_i$.
-We expand the Brenier map $T$ by a factor of $1+\eps$ and consider the displacement interpolation map between $\Omega_0$ and $(1+\eps)\Omega_1$ given by

-Next, on each ball $B_i$ we approximate $T$ by an affine map which takes the ball center $x_i$ to $(1+\eps)T(x_i)$.
-Namely, this approximation will take the form
+Due to Alexandrov's theorem on the twice differentiability of convex functions, the Brenier map $T=\nabla\psi$ is differentiable a.e.
+The set $\Omega_0^\eps$ will be chosen to be the union of a suitable Vitali covering of $\Omega_0$ a.e.\ by balls $B_i$, whose centers are points of differentiability of $T$.
+On each ball $B_i$ we approximate $T$ by an affine map $\tT$ which takes the ball center $x_i$ to $(1+\eps)T(x_i)$, taking the form

-The corresponding displacement interpolation map has three key properties: (i) it is locally affine so maps balls to ellipsoids, (ii) it is volume-preserving, and (iii) the dilation by $1+\eps$ grants each ellipsoidal image sufficient `personal space' to ensure the injectivity of the piecewise affine approximation.
+The corresponding displacement interpolation map $\tT_t$ has three key properties: (i) it is locally affine so maps balls to ellipsoids, (ii) it is volume-preserving, and (iii) spreading out the ball centers by the dilation factor $1+\eps$ ensures that the ball images remain non-overlapping, because they are nested inside corresponding images under a dilated version of the displacement interpolation map $T_t$.